python-cffi/cffi/doc/source/ref.rst

    *`` argument might be passed as ``[[x, y]]`` or ``[{'x': 5, 'y':
    10}]``.

-   As an optimization, the CPython version of CFFI assumes that a function with a ``char *`` argument to which you pass a Python string will not actually modify the array of characters passed in, and so passes directly a pointer inside the Python string object.
+   As an optimization, CFFI assumes that a function with a ``char *`` argument to which you pass a Python string will not actually modify the array of characters passed in, and so passes directly a pointer inside the Python string object.
-   (PyPy might in the future do the same, but it is harder because strings are not naturally zero-terminated in PyPy.)
+   (On PyPy, this optimization is only available since PyPy 5.4 with CFFI 1.8.)

 `(**)` C function calls are done with the GIL released.